paulinagacek/ultra-shambo/README.md

     set address to your port COMx
     set autoconnet to false
     set sync_folder to micropython

+## Development
+1. Turn on vscode with pymakr on
+2. Develop files in micropython directory
 3. Use upload button to upload micropython directory to the esp